 The city also recaptures river water from the South Platte through the Prairie Waters System.
-Water is captured downstream through riverbank filtration where it is pulled through a multi-barrier process.
+Water is captured downstream through riverbank filtration.
 The water is then treated at the Binney Water Purification Facility, using granular activated carbon (GAC), which is among the most commonly recommended treatment technologies for removing PFAS.
 Binney is one of the few U.S facilities built to treat emerging substances of concern.
 For more information about Prairie Waters and the Binney Water Purification Facility, go to AuroraGov.org/PrairieWaters.